larryhudson/eleventy-plugin-text-to-speech/README.md

 };
 ```

+### Add the template file to your input directory

-8. Add a new file `mp3-version.11ty.js` (you can name this whatever you want) to your input directory with this code:
+1. Add a new file `mp3-version.11ty.js` (you can name this whatever you want) to your input directory with this code:

 ```js
 const { AudioVersionTemplate } = require("eleventy-plugin-text-to-speech");